worjs/dripdrop-contract-cannes/DripDropCafe-Codebase.md

       ).to.be.revertedWithCustomError(dripDropCafe, "IncorrectGrid");
     });

-    it("Should revert with InvalidIngredientID if ingredient ID > 5", async function () {
+    it("Should revert with InvalidIngredientID if ingredient ID not registered", async function () {
-      // Set a recipe with ingredient ID 6 (invalid) const invalidPattern = [0, 0, 0, 0, 6, 0, 0, 0, 0]; // ID 6 is invalid
+      // Try to set a recipe with unregistered ingredient ID 99 const invalidPattern = [0, 0, 0, 0, 99, 0, 0, 0, 0]; // ID 99 is not registered

-      // First set the recipe with the invalid pattern await dripDropCafe.setRecipe(
+      // Should revert when trying to set recipe with invalid ingredient ID await expect(
+        dripDropCafe.setRecipe(
           HOT_AMERICANO,
           invalidPattern,
           "ipfs://americano/"
-      );

-      // Set price for the menu
-      await dripDropCafe.setMenuPrice(HOT_AMERICANO, PRICES[HOT_AMERICANO]);

-      // Now try to craft with the invalid pattern - should revert with InvalidIngredientID await expect(
-        dripDropCafe.connect(user).craftCoffee(HOT_AMERICANO, invalidPattern)
+        )
       ).to.be.revertedWithCustomError(dripDropCafe, "InvalidIngredientID");
     });